Afsheen96/Portfolio/README.md

 - Add the linter for the project to fix the errors and clean the codeok_hand
 - User-friendly Interface: Simple and intuitive interface for a seamless user experience.rocket
-- Style the text using the CSS 100
+- Responsive for different devices

 <p align="right">(<a href="#readme-top">back to top</a>)</p>